LuaJIT/LuaJIT/doc/jit.md

 ## jit.version

 Contains the moonjit version string.
-Note that moonjit currently masquerades as LuaJIT to support existing users of LuaJIT.
+Note that moonjit 2.1.x releases masquerade as LuaJIT to support existing users of LuaJIT.  moonjit 2.2.0 and later no longer do this and identify as `moonjit`.

 ## jit.version\_num